top of page

 We hope this letter finds you and your families well.
 As we look ahead to the coming year, we want to bring your attention to a significant opportunity that can shape the future of Lake Forest and the City of Daphne.

-In November 2025, the City of Daphne will hold elections for its City Council and the office of Mayor.
+In August 2025, the City of Daphne will hold elections for its City Council and the office of Mayor.
 This election is a critical moment for our community, and it is more important than ever that Lake Forest Property Owners Association (POA) members step forward to represent our neighborhoods and our shared interests.

 Lake Forest is home to over 11,000 registered voters—that’s nearly one-third of the entire population of Daphne.
 With such a strong voice, our community has the potential to make a lasting impact on the direction of city leadership.
 However, to truly harness that potential, we need leaders from within Lake Forest who understand the unique challenges and opportunities we face daily.